We found 3 ear, nose and throat specialists who accept First Health near Worcester, MA.

-Dr. Thomas Klein's area of specialization is otolaryngology (ear, nose, and throat).
-He is in-network for Fallon Community Health Plan (FCHP), Neighborhood Health Plan, and Coventry, in addition to other insurance carriers.
-New patients are welcome to contact Dr. Klein's office for an appointment.
-He graduated from The University of Western Ontario, Schulich School of Medicine & Dentistry.
-He has received the distinction of Ent Golden Apple Award, Meei.
-He offers interpreting services for his patients.
+Dr. Thomas Klein's medical specialty is otolaryngology (ear, nose, and throat).
+Dr. Klein is in-network for Fallon Community Health Plan (FCHP), Neighborhood Health Plan, Coventry, and more.
+He studied medicine at The University of Western Ontario, Schulich School of Medicine & Dentistry.
+He has received the following distinction: Ent Golden Apple Award, Meei.
+Dr. Klein offers interpreting services for his patients.
+His practice is open to new patients.

 Conditions / Treatments